 I have created a PsychoPy script for the Sustained Attention to Response Task (SART) and a Vigilance Task.
 Both of the tasks are very similar.
-In SART the task is to press the key space as fast and accurate as possible on all targets (digits 1, 2, 4–9) except for one (digit 3).
+In SART, the task is to press the keyspace as fast and accurately as possible on all targets (digits 1, 2, 4–9) except for one (digit 3).
 In the Vigilance Task, however, the task is to withhold response on all targets but the digit 3.
-It might be obvious that in this case the Vigilance Task is a modified version of the SART (i.e., there are other tasks).
+In this case, it might be obvious that the Vigilance Task is a modified version of the SART (i.e., there are other tasks).

-Sustained attention can be defined as the capacity one have to direct and focus attention on a task.
-It has been argued that it is crucial to carrying out more cognitively demanding goals, sequenced actions, or thoughts.
+Sustained attention can be defined as the capacity to direct and focus on a task.
+It has been argued that carrying out more cognitively demanding goals, sequenced actions, or thoughts is crucial.

-Vigilance, a construct related to sustained attention (according to wikipedia vigilance is also known as sustained concentration), can be defined as the ability to maintain focused attention over longer time periods.
+Vigilance, a construct related to sustained attention (according to Wikipedia, vigilance is also known as sustained concentration), can be defined as the ability to maintain focused attention over longer periods.

-Please note, I have not yet piloted the tasks more than testing them myself.
-If you are planning on using them, please do pilot test the tasks and let me know if there are any problems.
+Please note that I have not yet piloted the tasks more than tested the task.
+If you plan on using them, please do a pilot test of the tasks and let me know if there are any problems.

-Note, response time data is stored in seconds.
-If you need to convert it to milliseconds, just use your favorite software and multiply each cell by 1000 (one second is 1000ms).
-Do pilot the task before you use it, I have not.
+Note that response time data is stored in seconds.
+If you need to convert it to milliseconds, use your favorite software and multiply each cell by 1000 (one second is 1000ms).
+Do pilot the task before you use it; I have not.